Rohit-gg789/Alarm._.gg/README.md

 - Designed in Kotlin + Android Studio
 - Alarm sound using MediaPlayer

+## 🚧 Known Issues

+> These are current limitations we're aware of and actively working on.

+### ❗ Alarm does not trigger when app is in background or screen is off
+- **Cause:** Android restricts background execution & UI launches in idle state (esp.
+Android 12+)
+- **Plan:** Will implement a **foreground service + wake lock** so the app wakes reliably and pops the screen

 ## 🚀 How to Run
 - Open in Android Studio
 - Run on a real device (make sure permissions are granted)